top of page

 Support Materials

 Support materials in a grant application refer to additional documents, data, or evidence beyond the main proposal narrative that are used to substantiate your project's need, feasibility, and impact.
-The LHC Grant Program application asks for the materials listed below and we recommend you begin collecting this documentation early in the application process.
+The Nuestra Herencia Grant Program application asks for the materials listed below and we recommend you begin collecting this documentation early in the application process.

 Required for all categories: